 On it’s own we love this machine, and if you take it in isolation you’ll love it.
 However, you’re here on this site to find out what’s available and what we think, and good though this is, the bigger, mid range alternative is just better in our opinion and worth the extra investment.
 As the saying goes, you get what you pay for!

-If you want to find out more about what the DeLonghi Magnifica ESAM 4200 can do, the full review is right here.
+If you want to find out more about what the DeLonghi Magnifica S ECAM 22.110.B can do, the full review is right here.

-Let’s be clear from the start, this is a very, very similar machine to the ESAM4200 that we just talked about.
-There’s one big and hopefully fairly obvious difference, and that’s that this one is black and the last one was silver.
+Let’s be clear from the start, this is a very, very similar machine to the ECAM22.110.B that we just talked about.
+There’s one big and hopefully fairly obvious difference, and that’s that this one has the older style control panel layout.

 Honestly, that’s probably the only thing that’s going to make you choose between them (apart, perhaps, from a difference in price) so there’s not a great deal more worth saying about the DeLonghi ESAM4000.b Magnifica that’s not already been said.